2015 AFL season: All Stars game

-The biennial All Stars game, this year played in Western Australia, featuring an AFL team and the Indigenous All Stars team made up of some of the best Indigenous players in the game, returned for the 2015 pre-season.
-The West Coast Eagles were selected as the AFL team to play in the game, which was played at Medibank Stadium in Perth.
+The biennial All Stars game, this year played in Western Australia, featuring an AFL team and the Indigenous All Stars team made up of some of the best Indigenous players in the game, returned for the 2015 pre-season. was the All Stars' opponent, and the match was played at Medibank Stadium in Perth.

 NAB Challenge

-For the second consecutive year, the NAB Challenge series took place, featuring 27 practice matches played over 25 days, beginning 26 February and ending 22 March.
+The pre-season series of matches, known as the 2015 NAB Challenge, featured 27 practice matches played over 25 days, beginning 26 February and ending 22 March.
 The matches were stand-alone in nature, with no overall winner crowned for the series.
 Each team played three pre-season games, many of which were played at suburban or regional venues, with most games televised on Fox Footy.
-The Super Goal was retained for these matches.
+The nine-point super goal was used in these matches.

 Premiership season

 Notable features of the draw include: